Multiple change-point detection for Poisson point processes: Choosing the number of segments

-\paragraph{Some comments.} Few comments can be made about this procedure. \begin{itemize} \item First, the algorithm \ref{algo:cv} involves three tuning parameters: the number of cross-validation sample $M$, the maximum number of segments $K_{\max}$ and the sampling probability $f$.
+\paragraph{Some comments} Few comments{A few comments} can be made about this procedure. \begin{itemize} \item First, Algorithm \ref{algo:cv} involves three tuning parameters: the number of cross-validation sample $M$, the maximum number of segments $K_{\max}$ and the sampling probability $f$.
 The first two are limited only by the computational burden and can be as large as desired.
 The sampling probability $f$ was set to $4/5$ in this study.

-\item Second, we use the Poisson-Gamma contrast to estimate the parameters $\taubf$ and $\lambdabf$ because it is admissible as explained in Section \ref{sec:ContrastPP}.
-Still, because the undesirable properties of the Poisson likelihood have no effect when used to measure the fit of $\widehat{\taubf}$ and $\widehat{\lambdabf}$ parameters to an independent process, we use the standard Poisson contrast to evaluate this fit.

-\item Finally, but most importantly, cross-validation is generally not applicable when dealing with discrete-time segmentation problems.
+Figure \ref{fig:simPP-vRobust} in \ref{app:appSimuls} shows that this choice yields good performances, as compared to other typical ones. \item Second, we use the Poisson-Gamma contrast to estimate the parameters $\taubf$ and $\lambdabf$ because it is admissible as explained in Section \ref{sec:ContrastPP}.
+Still, because the undesirable properties of the Poisson likelihood have no effect when used to measure the fit of $\widehat{\taubf}$ and $\widehat{\lambdabf}$ parameters to an independent process, we use the standard Poisson contrast to evaluate this fit. \item Finally, but most importantly, cross-validation is generally not applicable when dealing with discrete time segmentation problems.
 Indeed, in this case, it consists in eliminating observation times, which makes the location of the estimated change-point unclear with respect to the complete dataset.
 The situation is different in the continuous time setting we consider, thanks to the thinning Property \ref{prop:thinning}. \end{itemize}

-\paragraph{Practical implementation.} In practice, to perform the segmentation of an observed process $N$, we propose to first determine $\widehat{K}$ using the algorithm \ref{algo:cv}, then to estimate $\taubf$ using the Poisson-gamma contrast and $\lambdabf$ as the posterior mean on the whole process $N$:
+\paragraph{Practical implementation} In practice, to perform the segmentation of an observed process $N$, we propose to first determine $\widehat{K}$ using the algorithm \ref{algo:cv}, then to estimate $\taubf$ using the Poisson-gamma contrast and $\lambdabf$ as the posterior mean on the whole process $N$:

 The adaptation of the algorithm \ref{algo:cv} to the segmentation of a marked Poisson process is straightforward, replacing the Poisson-Gamma contrast with the marked Poisson-Gamma-Expo-Gamma contrast and the Poisson contrast with the marked Poisson contrast, respectively.